Guillermo Suárez Mason: Biography

 Following the 1983 return to democracy, an arrest warrant was issued for Suárez Mason.
 He fled to the United States with a false passport, however, and took up residence in Miami.
 He was stripped of rank and ordered arrested by President Raúl Alfonsín on charges related to a putative 1985 plot to overthrow the democratic government.
-Pursuant to an Interpol order, however, he was arrested in Foster City, California in January 1987, and on May 9, 1988, extradited to Buenos Aires to face charges of murdering 43 people and kidnapping a further 23, including newborn babies.
+Pursuant to an Interpol order, however, he was arrested in Foster City, California in January 1987, and on 9 May 1988, extradited to Buenos Aires to face charges of murdering 43 people and kidnapping a further 23, including newborn babies.
 Convicted for these crimes, he was pardoned by President Carlos Menem in 1990, and fled to California.
 He was again extradited in 1995, and was prosecuted by Luis Moreno Ocampo on charges of crimes against humanity for the kidnapping of minors.
 He was later placed under house arrest, and in 2000, was condemned to life imprisonment in absentia by Italian courts for the murder of eight Italian Argentines.

-Although prisoners aged over 70 are usually kept under house arrest in Argentina, he would be reimprisoned in 2004 after abusing the terms of his detention.
+Although prisoners aged over 70 are usually kept under house arrest in Argentina, Suárez Mason was reimprisoned in 2004 after abusing the terms of his detention.
 Suárez Mason developed upper gastrointestinal bleed, and died at age 81 at the Military Hospital in Buenos Aires.
 He had been awaiting the hearing of charges related to 200 kidnappings, 30 murders and the sale of the babies of political prisoners during the military dictatorship of 1976-83 in which he was a central figure.